 Content

-Sunflower oil is made from the seeds of sunflowers.
-Because it has a neutral taste and a high smoke point (meaning it doesn’t burn as quickly as other oils), it’s often used for cooking.
-People also use this botanical oil for cosmetic purposes, including skincare and hair care.
+Sunflower oil is an oil made from the seeds of sunflowers.
+Since it has a neutral taste and a high smoke point (meaning it doesn’t burn as quickly as other oils), sunflower oil is often used for cooking.

 Oleic acid